twomice/quicksite/README.txt

 to your local machine.
-If the command "makevhost" is found in your path, quicksite.sh will attempt to take care of these two tasks automatically, by calling `makevhost "${basename}.${basedomain}" "$root_directory/$basename" A `makevhost` script is included in this repo, designed to work in Ubuntu environments.
+If the command "makevhost" is found in your path, quicksite.sh will attempt to take care of these two tasks automatically, by calling `makevhost "${basename}.${basedomain}" "$root_directory/$basename" A `makevhost` script is included in this repo, under makevhost/, designed to work in Ubuntu environments.
 You may modify this script as needed and add it to your execution path.
+See makevhost/README.txt for more info.

 ============================
 REQUIREMENTS: